 3. Do not load between unstable surfaces.
 Under load, the instrument could be ejected from the machine with tremendous force.
-Never use a set-up where there are two spherical surfaces opposing another without making the appropriate adapters to contain the instrument.
+Never use a set-up where two spherical surfaces oppose one another without making the appropriate adapters to contain the instrument.
 Morehouse has developed special adapters for this type of loading.
-Without the appropriate adapters the instrument could be ejected from the machine with tremendous force.
-See figure 3 for an example of what not to do.
+The instrument could be ejected from the machine without the appropriate adapters with tremendous force.
+See Figure 3 for an example of what not to do.

-Never use a set-up like this where there are two spherical surfaces opposing one another under load.
+Never use a set-up like this where two spherical surfaces oppose one another under load.
 The instrument could be thrown from the machine with tremendous force.

 4. Do not load between two steel balls unless the loading components are mechanically restrained to prevent any possible lateral movement when loaded.
 Additionally, the surfaces of the components must have properly sized ball seats, the ball seats of the components must be axially aligned, and ball retainer clips should be used.
-See figure 4.
+See Figure 4.

-Never use this set-up unless lead bearing components are absolutely restrained from any lateral movement under force.
-Do not use this method for load over 50,000 lbf.
+Never use this setup unless load-bearing components are restrained from any lateral movement under force.
+Do not use this method for loads over 50,000 lbf.

-5. When using tension member assemblies having mating spherical surfaces, be certain that they are properly installed.
-See figure 5.
+5. When using tension member assemblies with mating spherical surfaces, be sure they are properly installed.
+See Figure 5.
 Morehouse Quick-Change Tension members (pictured below) are designed to help eliminate eccentric loads, resulting in a more accurate and safer force application.

 6. Do not load between surfaces that exceed one-degree deviation from parallel.
-See figure 7.
+See Figure 7.